Ideas-on-Stage/ideasonstage.com/content/guides/how-to-deliver-presentations-remotely/index.en.md

 * A Logitech c920s webcam.

 ## The step-up: build a semi-pro environment for remote presentations
-You really want to shine and give the best impression during your videoconference?
+Do you really want to shine and give the best impression during your videoconference?
 Then it’s time to step up!
-Each of these elements will definitely improve the overall quality of your remote presentation.
+Each element of the following list will definitely improve the overall quality of your remote presentation.

 * A fiber connection is the most reliable option to deliver high-quality video over the internet.
+This is because when we talk about videoconferencing line speed is just one factor.
+The other ones are latency and jitter.
+In that regard fiber optic connections provide a lower latency (the lower the better) and a very stable jitter.
 * Zoom remains our software of choice.
 * Studio headphones.
 Sony MDR-7506 are sturdy and time-tested headphones used in many professional studios.
 If you prefer a more discreet look, I like the Shure SE215 IEMs.
 * A large diaphragm condenser microphone.
 The USB Blue Yeti is a good choice and not too expensive.
 Be aware, though, that these microphones will pick up any sound and require a quiet room.
 * A Logitech Brio webcam.
 Although the default colors are not better than the c920s, with proper calibration it can deliver a better image.
 I also chose that webcam because the field of view can be narrowed or expanded, giving me more options.
 But the much cheaper c920s is often a better choice because it offers good quality out of the box and is easier to use.
 * Additional lighting, such as a LED light ring.
 This will improve the lighting in your video.
 They can be found for a couple dozen euros on a certain online marketplace named after mythical female warriors.
-* A backdrop to hide the clutter.
+* A neutral backdrop to hide the clutter.

 The next step up is getting a digital mixing console, the appropriate gear to connect to it, soundproof your room, add professional lighting and use a DSLR to capture video.
 But it’s really overkill for 99% of use cases, and if you are not comfortable operating such equipment during a live presentation it may make things worse, not better.

 ## Provide Easy Access to Your Videoconference
 Not being able to access the videoconference because of technical problems is the number one reason why people don’t like videoconferences.
 Nothing more frustrating than being blocked at the door because of a technical problem.
-While not foolproof, Zoom is the solution that we had the most success with, and a lower connection failure rate compared to Skype.
+While not foolproof, Zoom is the solution we’ve had more success with, and in our experience has a lower connection failure rate compared to Skype.
 Why?
 Because it’s easy to use and guides the user by the hand.
 Simply clicking on a link gives direct access to the meeting room, and if the software is not installed it offers you to download and install it (with your consent).

 > Pro tip: ask your participants to test their audio and video *before* the meeting.
 Non-working audio and video are the number one reason why most videoconferences don’t start on time.
 To do so in Zoom, go to the microphone icon at the bottom left, click on the up arrow next to it, and select “test speaker and microphone.”

 ## Welcoming Your Participants
 If people know each other, you can get down to business quickly.
 Otherwise, make sure that people are ready to start and won’t interrupt the session.
-Nothing more annoying for participants than having to redo the intro several times because of late participants or people interrupting because they have a technical problem.
+There's nothing more annoying for participants than having to redo the intro several times because of late participants or people interrupting because they have a technical problem.

 ## Using PowerPoint for Remote Presentations
 Any presentation software can be used.
 We’re going to use PowerPoint because it remains the industry standard.

 1. Share your screen in Zoom.
 The easiest option is to simply share the whole screen.
 To do so, click on the “Share Screen” button at the bottom of the Zoom window, then select “Desktop 1” or whatever the name is for the whole screen view.
 2. Start the Slide Show in PowerPoint, so participants can see your slides full screen (you may need to click on your presentation again to put the focus on PowerPoint).
+If you want to use PowerPoint's presenter view and see your notes, you will need two screens, for example a laptop connected to an external monitor or television.
 3. You can then start to deliver your presentations in the best conditions possible.
 Use the left and right arrows to move from one slide to another.

 ## Highlighting an element on your slide